roeszler/kapthol/README.md

 ## 2. User Stories

 A working document of sample user stories can be found [here](docs/ucd/stories.md).
-The following stories have been arranged in accordance to the sections they are seen in this project.
+The following stories have been arranged as they are appear in this project.

 __Entire Site__
 - As a site user I can see that all pages are responsive to different devices being used so I can have a responsive experience across devices used to view it.